 Funding is also available for VIB scientists to lower the threshold to implement these new technologies in their research.
 Funding is subdivided in three different categories: ‘early-access fund’ for non-commercialized technologies, ‘new technologies fund’ for recently commercialized technologies and ‘Tech Development Fund’ for in-house development of new technologies within VIB.

 Research in the life sciences often requires the use of model organisms to tackle difficult questions.
 VIB follows strict guidelines to ensure the ethical treatment of the model organisms used in the research performed by the scientist.
 The main model organisms in VIB research are: Arabidopsis, Drosophila, mice, poplars, rats, Xenopus, yeast, zebrafish, and corn.

-As life sciences become increasingly dependent on technology, creating Core Facilities for shared usage is an excellent approach to exploit technology to the fullest, to build networks and to integrate expertise in a cost-effective manner.
+As life sciences become increasingly dependent on technology, creating Core Facilities for shared usage is an excellent approach to exploit technology to the fullest, build networks, and cost-effectively integrate expertise.
 However, ensuring that Core Facilities lead to a competitive advantage is not without its challenges.
-Managing the needs of all stake holders, hiring and retaining the right expertise, being always at the forefront of fast-evolving technologies and acquiring the necessary funding for investments, are some of them.
+Managing the needs of all stakeholders, hiring and retaining the right expertise, being always at the forefront of fast-evolving technologies, and acquiring the necessary funding for investments, are some of them.

 Visit website core for life